Lane formation and aggregation spots in a model of ants: Model

 We consider $N$ ants with positions and orientations $(\XX_i,\Theta_i)_{i=1}^N\in(\T^2_L\times\T_{2\pi})^N$, where $L$ is the length of the spatial periodic 2D box.
 The particles undergo the following multi-dimensional diffusion process \cite{dobramysl2023argentine}:

 where $D,\alpha$ and $\eta$ represent the diffusivity, decay and production rate, respectively, of $c_N$, and $\rho_N$ is the ants' spatial empirical measure, defined as

-The chemical field is modelled as instantaneously diffusing by setting $\partial_t c=0$.
+The chemical field is modeled as instantaneously diffusing by setting $\partial_t c=0$.
 This reflects the pheromone diffusing much faster than the particle speeds \cite{liebchen2019interactions,liebchen2017phoretic,pohl2014dynamic}.
-For ants, this models a relatively lightweight and short-lived pheromone that diffuses fast as used for navigation and trail formation \cite{czaczkes2015trail}.
+For ants, this model is a relatively lightweight and short-lived pheromone that diffuses fast as used for navigation and trail formation \cite{czaczkes2015trail}.

 \begin{remark}[Singularities of $c_N$] A rigorous definition of \eqref{sde_model} poses challenges because the solution of the equation \eqref{eq:c0} for the concentration $c_N$ has singularities at positions $\xx=\XX_i(t)$.
 To make this clear, note that one may write